RobbertGroenendijk/Houdini_snippets/Python/README.md

 # Houdini Python snippets
-A collection of Houdini Python snippets (HOM)
+A collection of Houdini Python snippets (HOM). <br>
-This collection might be dependent on the Python Houdini Object Module
+This collection might be dependent on the Python Houdini Object Module.